 - In one Horrid Henry episode, students are made to wear blazers.
 Henry notices that the blazers look alike and uses it to get away with raiding the confiscation cupboard.
 The teachers realise this too, abolishing school uniforms to prevent similar events from happening.

 - In one The Kids From Room 402 episode, the school begins requiring uniforms after they get offended by some female students jewelry.
 This is treated as a bad, negative thing.

 - My Gym Partner's a Monkey had the episode "Uniformity", where Charles Darwin Middle School instates a prep-school uniform that causes everyone to act uncharacteristically genteel and proper (read: boring), in stark contrast to the students' usual antics.
 The uniform was instated in about a week and later revoked in less than a day.

 - Pepper Ann once deconstructed this.
-While the school ends up relenting the uniforms at the end of the episode, the students think the uniforms are cute, and still wear them casually in the end.
+While the school ends up relenting the uniforms at the end of the episode (due to the principal deciding that they worked too well), the students think the uniforms are cute, and still wear them casually in the end.

 - In the episode "Team Homer" of The Simpsons, Springfield Elementary institutes a uniform policy.
 This is depicted as a negative thing that turns the kids listless and depressed.
 The uniforms policy was instituted following Bart wearing a T-shirt that had a "Down with homework" iron-on from an issue of MAD Magazine.
 The policy was lifted when rain washed out the grey color of the school uniforms, turning them rainbow-colored and returning the children's playful spirits.